mattpe/mdds/05-internet-radio.md

 ### Server side HTML

-1. Create an html page to autoplay your radio channel (html5 audio element)
+1. Create an html page to autoplay your radio channel (use html5 [`<audio>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) with `src` attribute pointing to your stream url on Icecast server)
 1. Note that serving mixed content, e.g. http audio stream on a html page that is served over https causes problems

 ## Assignment 5